temporalio/cli/docs/operator/cluster.md

 #### health

-Check health of frontend service.
+Checks the health of the Frontend Service.

 **--address**
 host:port for Temporal frontend service